lindsay-stevens/odk_tools/odk_tools/README.md

 # ODK Tools

 ## Introduction
-This package is designed with the following XForm authoring and build process in mind:
+This package is designed with the following XForm development process in mind:

 - Design an XForm following the XLSForm standard.
 - Convert the XLSForm to an XForm XML document.